James Thacker Overcomes More Than Cerebral Palsy Limitations-2023: Wrote by James Thacker assisted with his mother Diane Thacker

 Just last year, James graduated from this type of program.
 And before graduating from his Physical therapy program, his doctor signed off on James, indicating that she did not see any other signs of cerebral palsy in him.

-A miracle, yes.
-Accommodations were made, yes, and the outcome was always a journey.
-Hard as it may be.
-But, yes, not the one that is made by Us, the Guardian, with the parents.
+A miracle, yes, as well as, accommodations were made, yes, and the outcome was always a journey, yet, as hard as it may be, one that needed to pursued.

-Many, many people, I am saying again and over, have heard this before.
+Because many, many people, I am saying again and over, have heard this before.
 It takes the community to raise a child.
-And I am so blessed to know the many who have been in our world.
-Going forward, I would like to be part of you all as well.
+This said, I am so blessed to know the many who have been in our world.
+Going forward, I would like to be part of your world as well.
 In programming and resources.
 Especially those that stem from our business, A-NOD For Situational Awareness LLC., which strives to find those other resources that families can benefit from.
 Networking is the best way, especially on days when we deal with hard situational moments.